ianthetechie/digital-garden/content/blog/streaming-arrow-processing-with-receiverstream.md

 Unfortunately, none of the above information about memory consumption appears to be documented, and there are no (serious) code samples demonstrating the use of `stream_arrow`!

+> [!question] Down the rabbit hole...
+> Digging into the code in duckdb-rs raises even more questions,
+> since several underlying C functions, like [`duckdb_execute_prepared_streaming`](https://duckdb.org/docs/api/c/api.html#duckdb_execute_prepared_streaming)
+> are marked as deprecated.
+> Presumably, alternatives are being developed or the methods are just not stable yet.

 # Getting a `SchemaRef`

 The signature of `stream_arrow` is a bit different from that of `query_arrow`.